onap/archive-aai-esr-gui/docs/release-notes/index.rst

 Release-notes
 -------------

-ESR provide a way to register external system which not included in ONAP system, mainly inclouded VIM/VNFM/EMS/thirdparty SDNC.
+ESR provide a way to register external system that are not included in the ONAP system, mainly included VIM/VNFM/EMS/third party SDNC.

 .. toctree::
    :maxdepth: 1